 Kristin is the director of BioQUEST and has been active in evolution education in the United States since 2005.
 She became involved with the EvoKE project through the Society for the Study for Evolution.

-The newest Gardener, Olaf joined the EvoKE team following the EvoKE 2017 meeting in Portugal.
+Olaf joined the EvoKE team during the EvoKE 2017 meeting in Portugal.
 He is a transplanted Canadian attempting to learn German articles and currently heads the working group for Molecular Systematics at the University of Oldenburg.
 He has long been fascinated by evolutionary biology and even more so by evolutionary trees.
 One thing that has always struck him is how easy it is to communicate to anyone what he researches and he sees EvoKE as an important part of this general process.